jhale/fenicsx-iris-cluster/README.md

 ## Warnings ##

-aion and iris have different OS and architecture so be careful with the FFCx cache.
+aion and iris have different OS and architecture so be careful with the FFCx cache and the `FLAGS` variable in `env-build-fenics.sh`.

 ## Running FEniCS MPI jobs